timbertson/gup/README.md

 its own directory to avoid accidentally adding other scripts to `$PATH`.

-### Python dependency
+### Python version

-Gup currently requires python 2.x.
-I have tested it on 2.7, I don't know how it fares in versions greater or less than this.
+Gup works under both python 2 and 3, so it should work with whatever revent python is on your $PATH.

-Patches welcome if you find something broken on your python version.
+I don't routinely test under old python versions, so if you need to run gup in anything below 2.7 or 3.3 and you find something broken, patches welcome.

 ### Using it via `make`